ddmarshall/thesis-template/README.md

 - [ ] Final cleanup; you're almost there.
 Remove unnecessary content, such as empty listings, dedication, etc., and any placeholder text.

 # Overleaf
 Want to take your thesis writing ***to the cloud?!?!*** Or, you know, don't want to install the ~3GB girthy monstrosity that is LaTeX on your pristine machine?
 Use [Overleaf](https://www.overleaf.com/).
-Even better, use [this template](https://www.overleaf.com/latex/templates/cal-poly-thesis-template/vvqzkxgchkvc) on Overleaf.

 # Questions or Bugs?
 If you have a general question about LaTeX, there are a lot of resources on the internet that can help.